jeroenhendricksen/sonarqube-docker/README.md

 ## IntelliJ integration using sonarlint

-1. Generate an API key in sonarqube for the admin user.
+1. Generate an API key in SonarQube for the admin user.
 1. Install the sonarlint plugin in IntelliJ.
 1. Configure the sonarlint plugin.
 Point it to localhost:9000 and provide the api key.
 1. Open a file and the sonarlint tab.
 It shows all the findings, per row.